Seven A’s of healing trauma

 Awareness

-Therefore, to heal from trauma we have to (re)gain awareness of our body and emotions.
-How does my body feel?
-What does it tell me?
-What are my signs of stress and exhaustion?
+When healing trauma, we need to reconnect with our bodies and emotions.
+Ask yourself: How does my body feel?
+What is it telling me?
+What are my signs of stress or exhaustion?

-Our body and our emotions have their own awareness of what is good for us.
-In order to become whole we must become aware of our own emotional truth.
+Our bodies and emotions know what is good for us.
+To become whole, we need to recognize our own emotional truth.

 Anger

-The ability to feel and process anger in our body and being able to express it in a healthy way
+Anger involves feeling and processing it in our bodies, and learning to express it in a healthy way.

 Autonomy

-Boundaries are invisible.
-They are an internal sense of ‘me’ as an entity separate from others.
-When healing trauma we need to become autonomous individuals who know what we value, what we want and do not want.
+Boundaries are not visible.
+They are our inner sense of being separate from others.
+To heal from trauma, we need to become independent people who know what we value, what we want, and what we do not want.

 Attachment

-Many people grow up without healthy connections and without the feeling of being loved unconditionally.
-Lack of connection causes us to shut down and emotionally distance ourselves from others.
-This has a great cost on our health.
-We therefore need to regain the ability to be open and vulnerable with others.
-If we can closely connect to others we are on a good path to healing.
+Many people grow up without strong connections or the feeling of being loved, no matter what.
+A lack of connection can cause us to shut down and pull away from others, which can harm our health.
+We need to relearn how to be open and vulnerable with others.
+Building close connections helps us heal.

 Assertion

-The ability to BE without having to do or prove anything
+Assertion is the ability to exist as ourselves without needing to do or prove anything.

 Affirmation

-Our creative self is the part of us that creates something new.
-That could be anything: art, music, writing, inventions at work, cooking, gardening or crafting something with our hands.
-The urge to create is part of every human being.
-Honoring that urge is a healing process in itself.
-Repressing it deadens our soul.
+Our creative self is the part of us that makes new things.
+This could be art, music, writing, inventions at work, cooking, gardening, or making things with our hands.
+Everyone has the urge to create.
+Honoring this urge helps us heal.
+Ignoring it can make us feel empty inside.

-The second affirmation is our connection with the universe itself.
-To avoid feeling lonely and cut off we need to feel in contact with the world and with others.
-Connecting to the universe is a spiritual experience.
-It is a reminder that we are all part of the universe.
+The second affirmation is our connection to the universe.
+To avoid feeling alone or isolated, we need to feel connected to the world and to other people.
+Feeling connected to the universe is a spiritual experience and reminds us that we are all part of something bigger.

 ❤️

 We hope you found this helpful.
-To learn more about healing from trauma read our full article on Dr. Gabor Matés book When the body says no
+If you are curious about healing from trauma, read our full article on Dr. Gabor Matés book When the body says no